 Postviral fatigue syndrome

 Chronic fatigue syndrome is a disorder of unknown cause that results in fatigue and certain other symptoms.
 Not everyone who has fatigue for no apparent reason has chronic fatigue syndrome.
-People with COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more may have symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles chronic fatigue syndrome.
+People with COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more may have symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles chronic fatigue syndrome.

 Less common causes